-Scottish and Welsh ministers will meet in Cardiff today to discuss their opposition to the Brexit repeal bill.
+Scottish and Welsh ministers to discuss Brexit repeal bill

 The devolved administrations have said they cannot recommend that legislative consent is given to the European Union (Withdrawal) Bill as it stands.